-Main cast: Rob Schneider (Deuce Bigalow), William Forsythe (Det Chuck Fowler), Eddie Griffin (TJ Hicks), Arija Bareikis (Kate), Oded Fehr (Antoine Laconte), Gail O’Grady (Claire), Richard Riehle (Bob Bigalow)
+Main cast: Rob Schneider (Deuce Bigalow), William Forsythe (Det Chuck Fowler), Eddie Griffin (TJ Hicks), Arija Bareikis (Kate), Oded Fehr (Antoine Laconte), Gail O’Grady (Claire), and Richard Riehle (Bob Bigalow)

 Director: Mike Mitchell